MayamaTakeshi/yate-experiments/README.md

 ```
 The above will start a tmux session as specified in tmux_session.yml.

-You will yave the following windows:
+You will have the following windows:
   - yate: yate running and outputting logs
   - sngrep2: sip msg flow visualizer
   - tests: bash opened at the tests/functional folder